 I want to make connections with people from all places in the world, that’s what will unite us in the end.
 Music and painting are how I spread the message.
 I’m looking forward to getting [to] and understanding of Taiwan culture.
 There is a link with Yolŋu people.

 Bununngurr appeared in the 1968 documentary ‘Across the Top’, produced by filmmaker Malcolm Douglas recording the traditional life in Arnhem Land, the Gulf of Carpentaria and Cape York.
 In 2006, he made his screen debut as a lead canoeist in Rolf de Heer’s award winning film ‘10 Canoes’ which educated audiences about Yolŋu culture in Ramingining.
-As a part of the cultural exchange in Taiwan, Bununngurr will be producing a film with Remix Film Crew who collaborated with Nhulunbuy dancer and choreographer Rachael Wallis as part of the 2018 Taiwan – Australia Indigenous Artist in Residence program.
+As a part of the cultural exchange in Taiwan, Bununngurr produced a music clip with Remix Film Crew who collaborated with Nhulunbuy dancer and choreographer Rachael Wallis as part of the 2018 Taiwan – Australia Indigenous Artist in Residence program.

 As a songman, painter and storyteller for his community, Bununngurr sings in his language Ganalbingu.
 During the 1970s and 80s he toured nationally and internationally with David Gulpili and with Waak Waak Djungi, a band Bununngurr formed with fellow song men Jimmy Djamanba and Peter Milanyga.
 In 1998 Waak Waak Djungi toured Japan, where they were welcomed by the Ainu people, the traditional people of Hokkaido.
 With producer and musician Allen Murphy, Bununngurr has toured the United States and records traditional and contemporary songs that mix beats, rhythms, acoustic drums, loops and spoken word.

 If you don’t understand my language, you can still feel the spirit of my culture and message, which is something that I work hard at, making the music, draw you into my story.